towolf/towolf.github.com/docs/PsychDocumentation/DisplayOutputMappings.markdown

    On Linux the same logic applies.
-However, on Linux, multiple video outputs \(and thereby display monitors\) can be connected to one single Psychtoolbox screenid \(aka X\-Window system X\-[Screen](/docs/Screen)\) to allow for more flexibility than on the other systems.
+However, on Linux, multiple video outputs \(and thereby display monitors\) can be connected to one single Psychtoolbox screenid \(aka X-Window system X-[Screen](/docs/Screen)\) to allow for more flexibility than on the other systems.
 For this reason an additional 'rank' parameter controls which of multiple possible outputs per screen is remapped.
 The default 'rank' of 0 refers to the primary display output, the one which is used for stimulus onset timestamping or framerate queries.
-It may therefore be neccessary to play with the 'rank' parameter as well on multi\-display setups with multiple monitors per Psychtoolbox screen.
+It may therefore be neccessary to play with the 'rank' parameter as well on multi-display setups with multiple monitors per Psychtoolbox screen.

-4. If you have a multi\-GPU setup, ie., multiple graphics cards installed and active at the same time, then [Screen](/docs/Screen)\(\) low\-level functions may not work.
-More precisely, they will not work at all on MS\-Windows.
+4. If you have a multi-GPU setup, ie., multiple graphics cards installed and active at the same time, then [Screen](/docs/Screen)\(\) low-level functions may not work.
+More precisely, they will not work at all on MS-Windows.
 On Apple OS/X or on Linux you can make them work on exactly one GPU, the other GPU's will be ignored.
 By default, the first GPU in the system is chosen.
 You can override the choice by executing the command